-The amounts indicated under "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" consist of amounts the Company contributed into a trust for the benefit of the Named Executive Officers under the Company's Deferred Compensation Plan.
+(1) The amounts indicated under "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" consist of amounts the Company contributed into a trust for the benefit of the Named Executive Officers under the Company's Deferred Compensation Plan.

-The amounts indicated under "All Other Compensation" consist of the following amounts paid by the Company for the benefit of the Named Executive Officers:
+(2) The amounts indicated under "All Other Compensation" consist of the following amounts paid by the Company for the benefit of the Named Executive Officers:

-(a) payments related to the operation of automobiles for Scott M. Quist (\$7,200 for each of the years 2014, 2013 and 2012); Garrett S. Sill, J. Lynn Beckstead, Jr., Jeffrey R. Stephens and S. Andrew Quist (\$0 for each of the years 2014, 2013 and 2012.
-Such payments do not include the furnishing of an automobile by the Company to Scott M. Quist and J. Lynn Beckstead, Jr., or the payment of insurance and property taxes with respect to the automobiles operated by such executive officers; group life insurance premiums paid by the Company to a group life insurance plan for Scott M. Quist and J. Lynn Beckstead, Jr. (\$191 for 2014, \$191 for 2013, and \$207 for 2012); Garrett S. Sill (\$191 for 2014, \$191 for 2013, and \$207 for 2012); Jeffrey R. Stephens (\$191 for 2014, \$191 for 2012); and \$.
-Andrew Quist (\$191 for 2014, \$191 for 2013, and \$202 for \$2012); (b)
+(a) payments related to the operation of automobiles for Scott M. Quist (\$7,200 for each of the years 2015, 2014 and 2013); and Garrett S. Sill, J. Lynn Beckstead, Jr., Jeffrey R. Stephens and S. Andrew Quist (\$0 for each of the years 2015, 2014 and 2013).
+Such payments do not include the furnishing of an automobile by the Company to Scott M. Quist and J. Lynn Beckstead, Jr., nor the payment of insurance and property taxes with respect to the automobiles operated by such executive officers;

+(b) group life insurance premiums paid by the Company to a group life insurance plan for Scott M. Quist, J. Lynn Beckstead, Jr.; Garrett S. Sill; Jeffrey R. Stephens; and S. Andrew Quist (\$183 for 2015, \$191 for 2014 and \$191 for 2013);